-- Enhancing existing controls to ensure the timely transmission of all relevant portfolio company financial information to our independent valuation service providers; - Enhancing policies and procedures to demonstrate a commitment to improving our overall control environment; - We believe our planned actions to enhance our processes and controls will address the material weakness, but these actions are subject to ongoing management evaluation, and we will need a period of execution to demonstrate remediation.
+· Enhancing policies and procedures to demonstrate a commitment to improving our overall control environment.

+We believe our planned actions to enhance our processes and controls will address these material weaknesses, but these actions are subject to ongoing management evaluation, and we will need a period of execution to demonstrate remediation.
 We are committed to the continuous improvement of our internal control over financial reporting and will continue to diligently review our internal control over financial reporting.